 The Wampum High Gym.
 (1955) Full Size

-The 1954-55 Indians, who amassed a 31-0 record, pose with some of the hardware they acquired along the way to Wa-Pa-Hi’s first Class B state championship.
-From left its Francis Bennett, Joe Schnitski, Bob Mathews, senior captain Donnie Hennon, coach Butler Hennon, John Melfi, John Grinnen, Eugene Swogger, Tom Galbreath, and Gabby McMillan.
+The 1954-55 Indians, who amassed a 31-0 record, pose with some of the hardware they acquired along the way to Wam-Pa-Hi’s first Class B state championship.
+Don Hennon’s poured in 35 points as Wampum defeated Fountain Hill High 73-61 in the state title game.
+From left its Francis Bennett, Joe Schnitski, Bob Mathews, senior captain Donnie Hennon, coach Butler Hennon, John Melfi, John Grinnen, Eugene Swogger, Tom Galbreath, and Roger McMillin.
+Wampum’s success is even more astounding considering it’s the smallest school to qualify for the state playoffs with only 128 total students.
 Full Size

 The 1958 Class B State champs were led by senior captain #40 Harold “Hank” Allen and his brother #22 Rich “Dick” Allen.
 Full Size